nosch/ng-scaffold/README.md

 ## How to use
 ### Develop and build process

-Start to develop, to test (incl. code coverage) and finally to build an AngularJS application with one of the following grunt tasks.
+Start to develop, to test (incl. code coverage with Istanbul and reports with Plato) and finally to build an AngularJS application with one of the following grunt tasks.

 - $ grunt server (default)
 - $ grunt test
 - $ grunt coverage
+- $ grunt report
 - $ grunt release

 ### End-To-End testing with protractor